jupyterhub/autodoc-traits/README.md

 not presented.

-The `autoattribute` directive will provide a header looking like `trait c.TestConfigurable.trait = Bool(False)`, and as docstring it will use the trait's configured help text.
+The `autoattribute` directive will provide a header looking like `trait c.SampleConfigurable.trait = Bool(False)`, and as docstring it will use the trait's configured help text.

 ## How to use it